-- debts and debt service charges (interest); - provisions for losses or potential future liabilities; - costs declared by the Beneficiary(ies) and financed by another action or work programme receiving a Union (including through EDF) grant; - purchases of land or buildings, except where necessary for the direct implementation of the action, in which case ownership must be transferred to the final beneficiaries and/or local Beneficiary(ies), at the latest at the end of the action; - currency exchange losses; - credit to third parties. - salary costs of the personnel of national administrations
+- debts and debt service charges (interest); - provisions for losses or potential future liabilities; - costs declared by the Beneficiary(ies) and financed by another action or work programme receiving a Union (including through EDF) grant; - purchases of land or buildings, except where necessary for the direct implementation of the action, in which case ownership must be transferred to the final beneficiaries and/or local Beneficiary(ies), at the latest at the end of the action; - currency exchange losses; - contributions in kind; - taxes, including VAT, unless the following conditions are fulfilled: they are not recoverable by any means; it is established that they are borne by the final beneficiary; and they are clearly identified in the project proposal.
+Information on taxes can be found in Annex J to these Guidelines.